 The majority of the canals were built during the 1700 and 1800s.
 During the Industrial Revolution, the canals were busy waterways transporting coal, iron and other heavy goods.
 They played a crucial role in the development of Birmingham and the Black Country.
 Birmingham canals have now been renovated and bring a relaxing vibe to the city centre.

 The canals in the city link many of the entertainment hubs from Brindley Place/Broad Street which is filled with many popular bars and restaurants to the Mailbox a short 5 minute walk away which hosts a variety of retail stores and bars and restaurants along the canalside.
 Further along the canal system and you will discover an array of urban and independent food and drink venues in the Jewellery Quarter.

 National Sealife Centre

-The National Sealife Centre in Birmingham is a family friendly aquatic exhibition with a variety of sea creatures from sharks to penguins and tropical fish.
+The National Sealife Centre in Birmingham is a family-friendly aquatic exhibition with a variety of sea creatures from sharks to penguins and tropical fish.
 The sealife centre is full of educational information to enable you to find out more about the sea life in the centre and environmental projects.

 Theatres, Concerts And Comedy

 Birmingham is fully on entertainment venues for all variety of tastes.
 The city’s Hippodrome theatre is home of the Birmingham Royal Ballet which hosts a number of performances throughout the year.
 The Hippodrome also has a Christmas Pantomime and various touring productions throughout the year.
-The Hippodrome also have an amazing restaurant where the mmenus are tailored to the show that is currently on.
+The Hippodrome also have an amazing restaurant where the menus are tailored to the show that is currently on.

 The Alexander Theatre also hosts a yearly pantomime as well as touring productions and artists such as Al Murray, Peter Andre, Eddy Izzard and Diversity who are all due to perform this year.